radar/guides/gem-development.md

 Thankfully for us, Aruba has ways of testing that a generator generates files and directories.
 Let's create a new file called _features/generator.feature_ and fill it with this content:

     Feature: Generating things
-      In order to generate useful directory structures As a user
+      In order to generate many a thing
+      As a CLI newbie
       I want gem_name to hold my hand, tightly

       Scenario: Recipes